Teaching English in Thailand: Living in Thailand

 Holidays in Thailand

 There is no shortage of holidays in Thailand.
 Many are based on the lunar calendar, and as such are on different dates from year to year.
-Although businesses and government holidays are closed on public holidays, tourist attractions and shops remain open.
+Although businesses and government offices are closed on public holidays, tourist attractions and shops remain open.

 Below is a list of some of the most common holidays: